holloway87/HwAutoClicker/README.md

 HWAutoClicker
 =============

-This is a simple mouse auto clicker, because I wanted to implement this feature myself using C++.
+This is a simple mouse auto clicker for linux, because I wanted to implement this feature myself using C++.

 At the moment there is no configuration, the auto click is enabled and disabled via the Alt-A hotkey and produces clicks every 100ms.